jgms/eliane/README.md

 ## the included functions

-As I'm still exploring the full sound design capabilities of the Web Audio API, I went for the basic building blocks of my music at the moment of writing this (august 2024), but functions in *éliane* are designed to take only numbers as arguments, that makes very easy expanding its options, because all the "heavy programming" will rest on JavaScript's shoulders, inside the functions we can make whatever we want of those numbers, we can fill an array with samples and use a number as the index to determine which one to play, we can use a number to define its speed, etc. etc. The possibilities are almost endless, as I said above, sound design is separate from sequencing.
+Functions in *éliane* are designed to take only numbers as arguments, that makes very easy expanding its options, because all the "heavy programming" will rest on JavaScript's shoulders, inside the functions we can make whatever we want of those numbers, we can fill an array with samples and use a number as the index to determine which one to play, we can use a number to define its speed, etc. etc. The possibilities are almost endless, as I said above, sound design is separate from sequencing.

-Let's go one by one, as you will see, I'll only tell you about its parameters, feel free to play and experiment with them to see what they are about.
-This list will be growing (hopefully) as my knowledge of the Wed Audio API grows.
+Let's go one by one, as you will see, I'll only tell you about its parameters, feel free to play and experiment with them to see what they are about, anyway, they are only examples.

 ### silly_test_synth